-Director of the Office of Research of the College of Health Sciences, Research Professor, and Senior Researcher at the Center for Health Policy.
+Research Professor at the College of Health Sciences, and Senior Researcher at the Center for Health Policy.
 Dr. Reis earned her Ph.D. from State University of New York at Buffalo in Psychology in 1979.
 She has over 30 years of experience as a psychologist utilizing her attributes in research and as a professor in the Department of Community Health and School of Nursing.
 Dr. Reis has supervised over 80 Master students in their thesis projects and 25 doctoral dissertations.
 She has worked extensively with physicians in a community hospital based Family Medicine Residency program in the development of clinical research programs.
 Dr. Reis’s research interests include health education interventions primarily for health disparity populations, clinical trial testing, HIV and safe sex strategies, substance abuse, minority health and health promotion.

 (208) 514-2500 Ext.
 5167